What is discrimination and what are human rights? Employees from Toronto and across Ontario want to know…

 This is not the time for quick uninformed decision making.
 This is not the time to use your employer’s internal human rights complaint process, file a human rights complaint at the Human Rights Tribunal of Ontario, file a complaint at the Canadian Human Rights Commission or seek redress through a wrongful or constructive dismissal lawsuit in Court.
 Each option has its own pros and cons and the consequences of making the wrong decision can be catastrophic both financially and in terms of your sense of dignity and self-esteem.
 This is the time to document as much as you can, think about your strategy going forward and figure out what option will best suit your needs.

-Step 2: Meet with one of Franklin Law’s Human Rights Lawyers
+Step 2: Employees in Toronto and from across Ontario should meet with one of Franklin Law’s Human Rights Lawyers

 In order to figure out what to do next, you need information that you can trust.
-Now is the time to speak to an experienced human rights lawyer who understands workplace discrimination and harassment, is committed to representing employees, and knows the strengths and weaknesses of pursuing human rights complaints at the Human Rights Tribunal of Ontario, Canadian Human Rights Tribunal or in Court.
+Now is the time to speak to an experienced human rights lawyer who provides services in Toronto, understands workplace discrimination and harassment, is committed to representing employees, and knows the strengths and weaknesses of pursuing human rights complaints at the Human Rights Tribunal of Ontario, Canadian Human Rights Tribunal or in Court.

 It is often difficult to determine the best forum in which to seek redress when your human rights have been violated.
 Figuring out the best way to hold your employer accountable and secure the compensation you deserve often requires legal training and “hands on” experience that most employees and many lawyers do not have.
 Now is the time to book a Franklin Law consultation.